How to Foster a Child

 All foster agencies provide a degree of support during and after the placement process.

-At Capstone, we provide extensive support to our foster families.
+At Capstone, we provide extensive foster care support to our foster families.
 No matter whether you’re taking on your first, second or tenth placement, you’ll be supported by a Capstone supervising social worker throughout the entire process.
 You’ll also be able to call our support team 24 hours a day, 7 days a week every day of the year.

 We also help financially, offering all of our carers a competitive weekly allowance to help cover costs and to act as a reward for the dedication and care they invest in their roles.

 How To Start Your Foster Carer Application

-If you’re looking to start your foster care journey now you’ve learnt how to foster, all you need to do is get in touch.
+If you’re looking to start your foster care journey now you’ve learnt how to foster a child, all you need to do is get in touch.
 You can reach our friendly fostering team by giving us a call on 0800 012 4004, by filling out our enquiry form or by using our live chat service.
 Our office staff will be only too happy to answer any questions you might have and help you take your first step on the path to a rewarding new career.See more articles…